Testing times for Hugo Calderano but eventual success

 Photo By: Mauricio Val

-2012 Italian Junior & Cadet Open - ITTF Premium Junior Circuit
+2012 Italian Junior & Cadet Open - ITTF Premium Junior Circuit (Click here to access this section)

 The top four seeds in the Junior Boysí Singles event at the Italian Junior and Cadet Open in Lignano, concluded the opening stage of proceedings in first place, in their respective groups on Saturday 10th March 2012.